Daniel-Ruan/2024-p5js-major-project/instructions.md

   - This artwork is primarily rendered using p5.js, which contributes to the lengthy nature of the code files due to the complex interactions and dynamic elements across different scenes.
   - **Thumbnail**: A screenshot of the artwork is used as a cover image to give a preview of the interactive experience.

+## Future and Prospects

+In the future, I plan to continue my deep dive into AR technology and its application in interactive art.
+My initial intention is to enhance the interactivity between users and artistic works through AR, moving beyond passive viewing to enable genuine interaction through user movements affecting the artwork.

+Although this project did not fully realize the envisioned AR interactivity due to underestimation of time and challenging technical issues, I view these challenges as valuable learning experiences that enrich my future work.
+Particularly, solving problems related to ml5.js and experimenting with facial and hand tracking have broadened my knowledge in machine learning and image processing.

+Going forward, I aim to overcome the technical hurdles encountered and fully integrate AR interactive features into my artworks.
+Additionally, I plan to explore further possibilities in augmented reality, such as incorporating dynamic physical elements or creating more naturally interactive environments for users.

+For those interested in exploring more, I have prepared an AR demo.
+This demo utilizes your camera in full-screen mode to capture facial and hand movements, enabling simple interactions through gesture recognition.
+To run this demo, please change the filename in the `<script src="sketch.js"></script>` tag from `sketch` to `sketch-ARtest` in the index.html file.
+Although this demo is not part of the main project, it offers a glimpse into potential future developments and showcases my initial forays into the field of AR.